The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 1. Latrell Sprewell

 Latrell Sprewell was one of the best shooting guards of the 90s.
-He could take it to the rim and shoot from rainbow territory.
+He could take it to the rim and shoot from beyond the three-point line.

-Despite being picked 24th in the 1992 NBA Draft, Spree showed a lot more potential than his lowly draft position.
+Despite being picked 24th in the 1992 NBA Draft, Sprewell showed a lot more potential than his lowly draft position suggested.

 As a rookie, he averaged 15.4 points, 3.5 rebounds and 3.8 assists.
 This was good enough to be in the NBA All-Rookie Second Team.

-Latrell would be a solid contributor to the Knicks and would help lead them to the 1999 NBA Finals where they eventually lost to the San Antonio Spurs in five games.
+Latrell would be a solid contributor for the Knicks, and he would help lead them to the 1999 NBA Finals.
+However, they lost to the San Antonio Spurs in five games.